Colorful cathedrals, sprawling markets selling the leather shoes you’re looking for, and a few other surprises are what you’ll find in Leon, Mexico.

 Looking for a fun day trip or a place to spend a few extra days?
 Filled with colorful murals, a historic downtown, and a beyond charming side adventure to the city-strung-with-umbrellas (Tlaquepaque), Guadalajara is our pick to explore before or after a stay in Leon.
 Get your guide to Guadalajara here.

 Hm, that’s up to how much time you have.
 Most ILP volunteers come for a weekend but others have visited Guadalajara then hopped over to Leon for the day.

 Getting To Leon

 Once you arrive at the bus station, you can either hire a taxi or hop on a local bus (74).
 Tickets are about 9 pesos and the ride is 10 minutes.
-The bus station is a few blocks away from where you'll be dropped off, so if you can't find it via Google Maps, ask someone at the information desk to point you in the right directly.
+The bus station is a few blocks away from where you'll be dropped off, so if you can't find it via Google Maps, ask someone at the information desk to point you in the right direction.
 Buses regularly run to the city center.

 If you're traveling around Mexico and want to add in a visit to Leon, you can also fly into BJX.
-From Mexico City it's a short flight (under and hour) and prices usually hang around the $200 - $300 range to give you an idea.
+From Mexico City it's a short flight (under an hour) and prices usually hang around the $200 - $300 range to give you an idea.

 Mexico's the spot for you